 Students receive course credit hours when a grade of 'S' is indicated; on the other hand, students do not receive course credit hours when a grade of 'U' is indicated.
 Since most practicum and thesis courses can be taken for varying levels of credit at any one-time (1 to 6 credits normally) students must accumulate the minimum number of 'S' satisfactory progress credits to meet their program's requirements.
-Currently, all three master's programs in the department require a minimum of 3 semester hours of the designated practicum course [ITEC6100; ICTN6900; SAFT6995] with a grade of 'S' indicating satisfactory progress to complete that portion of the program.
+Currently, all three master's programs in the department require a minimum of 3-6 semester hours of the designated practicum course [ITEC6100; ICTN6900; SAFT6995] with a grade of 'S' indicating satisfactory progress to complete that portion of the program.

-The three Masters' programs in the department currently vary in the required minimum number of semester hours of the designated thesis course [ITEC7000; ICTN7000; SAFT7000] with a grade of 'S' indicating satisfactory progress to complete that portion of the program; The MS in Occupational Safety and the MS in Technology Management both require a minimum of 6 semester hours in ITEC7000 or SAFT7000 with a grade of 'S' indicating satisfactory progress to complete that portion of the program.
-Only the MS in Network Technology allows for a minimum of 3 semester hours in ICTN7000 with a grade of 'S' indicating satisfactory progress to complete the thesis portion of the program.
+The three Masters' programs in the department currently require six semester hours of the designated thesis course [ITEC7000; ICTN7000; SAFT7000] with a grade of 'S' indicating satisfactory progress to complete that portion of the program; The MS in Occupational Safety and the MS in Technology Management both require a minimum of 6 semester hours in ITEC7000 or SAFT7000 with a grade of 'S' indicating satisfactory progress to complete that portion of the program.
+Only the MSICT allows for the comprehensive assessment option that requires six elective credits and completion of ICTN6990 with a grade of 'S' indicating satisfactory assessment.

-In the case where a student receives a 'U' for their thesis or practicum course, no credit will be given toward complete that portion of their program.
+In the case where a student receives a 'U' for their thesis, practicum or comprehensive assessment course, no credit will be given toward completing that portion of their program.
 Students receiving three grades of 'U' indicating unsatisfactory progress, regardless of the number of credits taken for each of the three courses, will be recommend for dismissal from the program.